On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-The \VR complex $R(\Phi_n,r)$ is also called the {\em clique complex} (or {\em flag complex}) of $G(\Phi_n,r)$, as the faces are cliques (complete subgraphs) of the $1-$ dimensional faces.
-Let $H_k(C(\Phi_n,r))$ and $H_k(R(\Phi_n,r))$, respectively, denote the $k$-th simplicial homology groups of the random \v{C}ech and Vietoris--Rips complexes.
+Now, however, we require some additional terminology.
+The Vietoris--Rips complex $R(\Phi_n,r)$ is also called the \textit{clique complex} (or \textit{flag complex}) of $G(\Phi_n,r)$, as the faces are cliques (complete subgraphs) of the $1$-dimensional faces.
+Let $H_k(C(\Phi_n,r))$ and $H_k(R(\Phi_n,r))$, respectively, denote the $k$th simplicial homology groups of the random \v{C}ech and Vietoris--Rips complexes.
 (We shall take our homologies over the field $\mZ_2$, but this will not be important.)
-In this section we shall be concerned with asymptotics for the Betti numbers $\beta_k(C(\Phi_n,r))$ and $\beta_k(R(\Phi_n,r))$, (i.e.\ the ranks of the homologies) and through them the appearance and disappearance of homology groups.
+In this section we shall be concerned with asymptotics for the Betti numbers $\beta_k(C(\Phi_n,r))$ and $\beta_k(R(\Phi_n,r))$, (i.e., the ranks of the homologies) and through them the appearance and disappearance of homology groups.

-Next, let $P_k$ be the $(k+1)$-dimensional cross-polytope in $\mR^{k+1}$, containing the origin, and defined to be the convex hull of the $2k+2$ points $\{\pm e_i\}$, where $e_1,\ldots,e_{k+1}$ are the standard basis vectors of $\mR^{k+1}$.
-The boundary of $P_k$, which we denote by $\tilde{O}_k$, is a $k$-dimensional simplicial complex, homotopic to a $k$-dimensional sphere.
-Let $O_k$ be the $1$-skeleton of $\tilde{O}_k$ i.e., the clique complex of the graph $O_k$ is $\tilde{O}_k$.
-In terms of simplicial homology of the random Vietoris-Rips complexes, the existence of subgraphs isomorphic to $O_k$ is the key to understanding $k$-cycles, and so the $k$-th homology.
-In fact, from \cite[Lemma 5.3]{ Kahle09} we know that, because the \VR complex is a clique complex, any non-trivial element of the $k$-dimensional homology $H_k(R(\Phi_n,r))$ arises from a subcomplex on at least $2k+2$ vertices.
+Next, let $P_k$ be the $(k+1)$-dimensional cross-polytope in $\mR ^{k+1}$, containing the origin, and defined to be the convex hull of the $2k+2$ points $\{\pm e_i\}$, where $e_1,\ldots,e_{k+1}$ are the standard basis vectors of $\mR^{k+1}$.
+The boundary of $P_k$, which we denote by $\tilde{O}_k$, is a $k$-dimensional simplicial complex, homotopic to a \mbox{$k$-}dimensional sphere.
+Let $O_k$ be the $1$-skeleton of $\tilde{O}_k$ that is, the clique complex of the graph $O_k$ is $\tilde{O}_k$.
+In terms of simplicial homology of the random Vietoris--Rips complexes, the existence of subgraphs isomorphic to $O_k$ is the key to understanding $k$-cycles, and so the $k$th homology.
+In fact, from \cite{Kahle09}, Lemma 5.3, we know that, because the Vietoris--Rips complex is a clique complex, any nontrivial element of the $k$-dimensional homology $H_k(R(\Phi _n,r))$ arises from a subcomplex on at least $2k+2$ vertices.
 If it has only $2k+2$ vertices, then it will be isomorphic to $\tilde{O}_k$ and the corresponding $1$-skeleton will be isomorphic to $O_k$.

-Now let $\Gamma^j_k, j = 1,\ldots,n_k$ ($n_k < \infty$) be an ordering of the different graphs that arise when extending a ($k+1$)-clique (i.e.\ a $k$-dimensional face) to a minimal (in terms of the number of edges) connected subgraph on $2k+3$ vertices.
-Thus, the $\Gamma^j_k$ are all graphs on $2k+3$ vertices, having $\binom{k+1}{2} + k + 2$ edges.
+Now let $\Gamma^j_k, j = 1,\ldots,n_k$ ($n_k < \infty$) be an ordering of the different graphs that arise when extending a ($k+1$)-clique (i.e., a $k$-dimensional face) to a minimal (in terms of the number of edges) connected subgraph on $2k+3$ vertices.
+Thus the $\Gamma^j_k$ are all graphs on $2k+3$ vertices, having ${k+1\choose2} + k + 2$ edges.